charlesvg/micro-frontend-go-server/readme.md

 ##### Features

-* Copies files from the /files directory in memory
+* Copies files from the `./files` directory to memory
 * Serves files to port `8080`

 ##### Installing